 The Frasers’ foresight and vision proved invaluable.
 Today, this lush island, and the Southern hospitality extended to PGA Tour players and their families, is a major draw.
 While the tournament itself is, of course, the primary reason they’re here, it’s the destination itself.
 The warm welcome they receive and the high level of excitement generated by spectators that keep them coming back year after year.

-“These players are traveling most of the year, with many weeks spent in hotel rooms in big cities,” said RBC Heritage Tournament Director Steve Wilmot.
-“They come from the pressure of the Masters to the relaxation of Hilton Head Island, with great weather, beautiful beaches, water sports, biking and fantastic restaurants.
+“These players are traveling most of the year, with many weeks spent in hotel rooms” said RBC Heritage Tournament Director Steve Wilmot.
+“They come from the pressure of the Masters to the relaxation of Hilton Head Island.
+Our area offers great weather, beautiful beaches, water sports, biking and fantastic restaurants.
 Above all of that, it’s the sense of community on Hilton Head that is so unique and special on the PGA Tour.”

 Wilmot is proud of the RBC Heritage’s history and remains optimistic about its future.

 “I hope Hilton Head Island is still blessed to host the event in 50 years,” he said.
 “We are fortunate to hold a PGA Tour golf tournament in such a small community.
 We need to continue to work hard and make sure the tournament evolves and grows, in order to attract new fans and business partners.”

-The RBC Heritage’s outstanding record of success can be attributed to a range of reasons, but Wilmot believes it’s mostly because tournament organizers are committed to doing things better each year.
+The RBC Heritage’s outstanding record of success can be attributed to a range of reasons.
+Wilmot believes it’s mostly because tournament organizers are committed to doing things better each year.
 And that keeps the fans returning to Sea Pines year after year.

 The Heritage Classic Foundation, founded in 1987, has distributed $38 million to those in need across South Carolina and Georgia.
-Last year alone, the foundation donated $2.9 million to charitable organizations, specifically in the arts, medical institutions and higher education.
+Last year alone, the foundation donated $2.9 million to charitable organizations.

 “Giving back to the community is what makes the PGA Tour unique,” said RBC Heritage Tournament Director Steve Wilmot.
 “The money raised is given back to the community.
 We are able to support many wonderful organizations that help make the Lowcountry a better place for all residents.”